davidetaibi/Microservices_Project_List/README.md

 #  A curated list of Open Source projects developed with a microservices architectural style

 After several questions opened in Quora[4,5,6], StackOverflow [2,3], ResearchGate [1], I decided to report the list of projects that migrated to microservices or that are implemented from scratch with a microservice architectural style.

-The list could be useful to anyone who need to learn how to develop microservices-based applications or to researchers tha  t want to study how these systems are architected.
+In our previous work, we investigated several microservices issues, including migration issues[8], architectural patterns[9],  and bad smells or antipatterns[10].
+The availability of a common data-set of projects implemented with a microservice architectural style, would be very useful to validate our results, but also to anyone who need to learn how to develop microservices-based applications or to researchers that want to study how these systems are architected.

-I am still  looking for a real legacy project (5-10 years old) where I can study how it evolved from Monolithic to microservices.
+I am still  looking for mature industrial projects (5-10 years old) that migrated from Monolithic to microservices.
 I think this is a common issue of most of the researchers working on microservices, and if we will manage to find at least one, it could be a very good starting point.

 Feel free to contribute suggesting other projects.
-You can send recommendations for new projects making a pull request on this page, or sending an email to davide [dot] taibi [at] tuni [dot] fi
+You can send recommendations for new projects making a pull request to this page, or sending an email to davide [dot] taibi [at] tuni [dot] fi

 ## Demo/Toy  Projects, mainly for learning purpose